ankitsnlq/mediawikiinstallterrafor/README.md

 - Create Apache Vhost and remove default Vhost.
 - Download and extract Mediawiki installtion file to right folder.

-# How to use this Repo to install and Mediawiki.
+# How to use this Repo to install Mediawiki.

 1. Clone this repo wherever you have terraform,Ansible and aws cli setup.
 2. Make sure IAM user have proper permission.